 - Sensory awareness: gaining information about the world through hearing, smell, touch and proprioception

-- Spatial concepts: realizing that objects exist even if not heard or felt, and understanding the
+- Spatial concepts: realizing that objects exist even if not heard or felt.

 - Monocular training: reading environmental signage on campus and in the community